Gunman on the loose after four shot in rural Queensland town

-A gunman is reportedly on the loose after four people were injured in a shooting in rural North Queensland.
+A gunman is reportedly on the loose and a man is fighting for his life after four people were injured in a shooting in rural North Queensland.

-Emergency crews were called to a property in Bogie – a small outback mining town in the Whitsundays near Collinsville – at 8.45am on Thursday morning.
+Emergency crews were called to a property in Bogie – a small outback mining town in the Whitsundays near Collinsville – at 8.45am on Thursday.

 Police are still at the scene and have urged members of the public to avoid the area as the incident is still unfolding.